Skip to main content

 (D) CDJFS responsibilities.
 Each CDJFS shall:

-(i) Each CDJFS shall ensure that each individual (or such individual's parent, guardian or legal custodian, as applicable) in its county receives the ODM 03528 within sixty days after the individual is determined eligible for medicaid and at least once each year thereafter.
+(i) Ensure each eligible individual (or such individual's parent, guardian, or legal custodian, as applicable) in its county receives the ODM 03528 within sixty days after the individual is determined eligible for medical assistance and at least once each year thereafter.
+For newborns, ensure the parent, guardian, or legal custodian receives the ODM 03528 as soon as the agency learns of the child's birth.

-(vii) ODM may develop additional written materials containing information about healthchek.
-Each CDJFS shall distribute such written materials, as directed by ODM.
+(vii) Distribute written materials as directed by ODM.
+ODM may develop additional written materials containing information about healthchek.
 Any written materials developed by a CDJFS to inform individuals about healthchek shall be submitted to ODM for review and approval.

 (i) The benefits of preventive health care, including: